Skip to main content

 Lab Approval to Legally Manufacture and Sell Cocaine

-The recent announcement of a Vancouver area companies’ legalization to manufacture and sell cocaine has caused a lot of controversy.
-The idea that this would somehow help the mental health and addiction problem Vancouver and surrounding areas face is absurd.
-This is yet another attempt at placing a band-aid on a problem that has been around for years.
-The recent legalizing of controlled substances was a simple political driven attempt at looking good in the eyes of the public.
+The recent announcement of a Vancouver-area company’s legalization to manufacture and sell cocaine has caused a lot of controversy.
+The idea that this would somehow help the mental health and addiction problems Vancouver and the surrounding areas face is absurd.
+This is yet another attempt at placing a Band-Aid on an issue that has been around for years.
+The recent legalization of controlled substances was a simple, politically driven attempt at looking good in the eyes of the public.
 When in reality, the police have not enforced arresting people with possession for over a decade.
 A pointless law, but not nearly as damaging as allowing cocaine to be sold in stores to the public.
-Although a recent retraction has been released, one must consider if this is just a redirect to what is to come.
+Although a recent retraction has been issued, one must consider whether this is just a redirect to what is to come.

-What we can expect from the legalization of manufacturing and sale of cocaine:
+What we can expect from the legalization of the manufacturing and sale of cocaine:

 1. Increased addiction: Legalizing cocaine sales could lead to an increase in the number of people who become addicted to the drug.
 Cocaine is a highly addictive substance, and easier access to it could lead to more people trying it and becoming hooked.

 2. Health risks: Cocaine use can have serious health consequences, including heart attacks, strokes, and seizures.
-Legalizing the drug could lead to more people using it and experiencing these negative health effects.
+Legalizing the drug could lead to more people using it and experiencing these adverse health effects.

 3. Crime and violence: Legalizing cocaine could lead to an increase in crime and violence related to the drug trade, as criminal organizations try to maintain their market share in the legal market.

-4. Social harm: Legalizing cocaine could have a negative impact on the social fabric of communities, including increased poverty, mental illness, and family breakdown.
+4. Social harm: Legalizing cocaine could hurt the social fabric of communities, including increased poverty, mental illness, and family breakdown.

 5. Public safety: Legalizing cocaine sales could make it more difficult for law enforcement to regulate and control the drug trade, potentially putting the public at greater risk of violence or other criminal activities.